luau-lang/luau/rfcs/records.md

 ```
 record Person(name: string, age: number)
--- types can be omitted
+-- types can be omitted and default to any
 record Point(x, y)
 ```